-Drive to Three Beauties Mountain range and spend the day exploring Vulture Valley, viewing the incredible sharp mountains and vast sand dunes.
-You will also have the opportunity to view the stunning scenery of the famed Eagle's Gorge, or Yolyn Am, which is the native name.
-Drive back to the camp and visit a Mongolian family nearby to learn about their lifestyle and taste Mongolian dairy products.
+Today you will explore the magnificent national park, viewing the incredible sharp mountains and vast sand dunes.
+You will also have the opportunity to view the stunning scenery of the famed Eagle's Gorge or Yolyn Am, which is the native name.